 A Section § 1983 lawsuit permits you to seek financial compensation for violations of your constitutional rights by state and local government officials, such as police officers or prison guards, while they were acting under color of law.

-A Section 1983 lawsuit is a claim alleging a civil rights violation based on 42 U.S.C.
-1983.
-These actions may be brought in state or federal court.
-Victims can pursue monetary damages or an injunction.
+A Section § 1983 lawsuit may be brought in state or federal court.
+You can pursue

 1. What is a Section 1983 lawsuit?

 A Section 1983 lawsuit is a civil rights lawsuit.
 It can be filed by someone whose civil rights have been violated.
-The victim can file the lawsuit if the wrongdoer was acting “under color of law.”
+You can file a lawsuit if the wrongdoer was acting under color of law.1

 Civil rights are those guaranteed by the U.S. Constitution or certain federal laws.1 The Supreme Court recognizes that there is a deprivation of rights when:

-- police officers wantonly search a victims’ homes and kill their dogs,3
+- police officers wantonly search your home and kill their dogs,3

 - a judge sexually assaults women while in the course of his/her job,4